 Tip #2.
 Research many marketing strategies

-People ask me all the time how to promote their books, but the reality is that marketing has many pieces to the puzzle.
+People ask me all the time how to promote their books, but the reality is that a good marketing plan has many pieces to the puzzle.
 There isn't one, magical strategy that will get you sales--each strategy works together to create a solid foundation for the book's success.

 Start by mapping out a release plan.
 Determine what strategy you're going to implement, when, for how long, and what your expected goal is.
 Make sure you get it on paper! (...or a digital document)